Pure Travel

 Lighting

-Your campervan should have more than enough light inside.
+Your campervan should have more than enough light inside, in the form of both natural light and artificial light powered by your campervan electrics.
 However, if you’re planning to spend time chatting outside, a few portable LED lamps are a worthwhile investment.
 You might also want a headlamp or torch if you’re going to be hunting for the bathroom at night.

 Solar lamps are an excellent option since you won’t need charging stations or batteries to keep them powered.
 They also tend to be lightweight and portable, making them easy to use and store.